rukavain/shopee/README.md

 1. Login system.
 Where you can login as an admin or a user which have different operations depending on the account type.  <br>  <br>
 3. User Auth.  <br>  <br>
 4. Still thinking of what features I should put.
 You can freely comment on my this commit to suggest some!   <br>  <br>

+Note: Development stopped Dec, 17, 2023 because I have lost the motivation again for coding XD